 Firstly, never forget that most cats & dogs are lactose-intolerant.
 If your pet is, you will see them have vomiting and/or diarrhea after ingesting dairy.

 Mother’s milk is intended for the survival of babies of the same species as the mother, who have tiny baby guts.
 Adults don’t need it.

 In college, the veterinarian teaching one of my classes said that vomiting & diarrhea are the #1 reason pets are brought into the vet clinic and the main cause is dietary indiscretion.

-There are dry foods that contain dairy too, but that will be covered in a separate post.
+There are dry foods that contain dairy too, but those will be covered in a separate post.

 For the frozen raw, there are several flavors and package sizes available.

 Chubs (8 ounces) in chicken, turkey, duck, and rabbit